 Backup software and hardware vendors

-Leading enterprise backup software vendors include Acronis, Arcserve, Asigra, Commvault, Datto, Druva, EMC Data Protection Suite (Avamar, Data Protection Advisor, Mozy, NetWorker and SourceOne), EMC RecoverPoint replication manger, Nakivo and Veeam Software.
+Leading enterprise backup software vendors include Acronis, Arcserve, Asigra, Commvault, Datto, Druva, EMC Data Protection Suite (Avamar, Data Protection Advisor, Mozy, NetWorker and SourceOne), EMC RecoverPoint replication manager, Nakivo, Veeam Software and Veritas Technologies.

-The Microsoft Windows Server operating system inherently features the Microsoft Resilient File System (Microsoft ReFS) to automatically detect and repair corrupted data.
+The Microsoft Windows Server operating system (OS) inherently features the Microsoft Resilient File System (ReFS) to automatically detect and repair corrupted data.
 While not technically data backup, Microsoft ReFS is geared to be a preventive measure for safeguarding file system data against corruption.

-VMware vSphere provides a suite of backup tools for data protection, high availability and replication.
-The VMware vStorage APIs for Data Protection (VADP) allows VMware or supported third-party backup software to safely take full and incremental backups of virtual machines (VMs).
+VMware vSphere provides a suite of backup tools for data protection, high availability (HA) and replication.
+The VMware vStorage API for Data Protection (VADP) enables VMware or supported third-party backup software to safely take full and incremental backups of virtual machines (VMs).
 VADP implements backups via hypervisor-based snapshots.
-As an adjunct to data backup, VMware vSphere live migration allows VMs to be moved between different platforms to minimize the impact of a DR event.
-VMware Virtual Volumes also figure to aid VM backup.
+As an adjunct to data backup, VMware vSphere live migration enables VMs to be moved between different platforms to minimize the impact of a DR event.
+VMware Virtual Volumes (VVols) also aid VM backup.

 Backup types defined